N.M. Will Set Up Insurance Exchange

-Consumers who receive insurance from their employers, who receive federal or veterans health benefits, members of retirement health plans, and Medicare and Medicaid beneficiaries are not eligible to use the exchange.
+Consumers who receive insurance from their employers, who receive federal or veterans health benefits, members of retirement health plans, and

 The federal A ffordable Care Act, also known as Obamacare, requires that all consumers have access to a web-based health insurance marketplace.
 States have a choice of organizing their own exchange or having the federal government set one up.

 Friday is the deadline for states to notify federal officials if they intend to set up their own exchanges.

 "We've been moving forward on a state-based exchange to keep more f lexibility in the hands of the state," New Mexico HSD communications director

 Kennicott said a federal exchange would let the federal government choose what health insurance is available to

 A he a lt h i n su r a nc e exchange allows small businesses and consumers to shop for insurance policies via the Internet.
 The policies must meet minimum coverage requirements.

 The ACA allows states to organize compacts that would allow consumers in one state to purchase insurance on the exchange that is available in another state.
 New Mex ico has not decided whe t her t o join a compact.

 The idea of e x c h a n g e s is to create c omp et it ion among plans, give consumers enough information to make intelligent choices and put the plans and consumers "on a level playing field," said

 Cal i for nia, M innesota,